Beacon Hill Park

-Beacon Hill Park is a 75 ha (200 acre) park located along the shore of Juan de Fuca Strait in Victoria, British Columbia.
-The park is popular both with tourists and locals, and contains a number of amenities including woodland and shoreline trails, two playgrounds, a waterpark, playing fields, a petting zoo, tennis courts, many ponds, and landscaped gardens.
-The traditional name of the hill is Meeacan (sometimes spelled Meegan) to the Songhees people, meaning "belly."
+Beacon Hill Park is a 75 ha (183 acre) park located along the shore of Juan de Fuca Strait in Victoria, British Columbia that is popular both with tourists and locals.
+The park contains a number of amenities including woodland and shoreline trails, two playgrounds, a waterpark, playing fields, a petting zoo, tennis and pickleball courts, many ponds, and landscaped gardens.

+The name of the park refers to Beacon Hill, a hill located at the park's southern end.
+The traditional name of the hill is míqәn (pronounced "MEE-qan", sometimes spelled Meegan or Meeacan) to the Songhees people, meaning "warmed by the sun".

+History

+míqәn (Beacon Hill) was a popular location for local indigenous peoples to rest and play games, and where camas and great camas bulbs were harvested.
+At the base of the hill was the location of a settlement periodically occupied from approximately 1000 to 300 years prior to present-day.
+The hill is culturally significant, having been a burial site for the First Nations Coast Salish people, who are the original inhabitants of the Greater Victoria region.

-The land was originally set aside as a protected area by Sir James Douglas, governor of the Colony of Vancouver Island in 1858.
+The land ultimately made into the park was set aside as a protected area by Sir James Douglas, governor of the Colony of Vancouver Island in 1858.
 In 1882, the land was officially made a municipal park of the City of Victoria, and given its present name.
-The name is derived from a small hill overlooking the Strait, upon which once stood navigational beacons.
-The hill is culturally significant, having been a burial site for the First Nations Coast Salish people, who are the original inhabitants of the Greater Victoria region.
+The name was derived from the hill at the southern end of the park, which had also been used to host navigational beacons.
 It provides scenic vistas of the Strait and the Olympic Mountains of Washington.

+Ecology

 Although much of the park has been landscaped into gardens and playing fields, and populated with various structures, a great deal of the native flora has been preserved.
-Garry oak, arbutus, Douglas-fir, western redcedar, camas, trillium, snowberry, Oregon grape, and fawn lily still remain in the park.
-Raccoons, river otters, squirrels, and many types of birds are frequently to be seen.
-The ponds in the park are noted for their swans, turtles, ducks, Canada geese, and blue herons.
+Garry oak, arbutus, Douglas-fir, western redcedar, camas, trillium, snowberry, Oregon grape, and fawn lily still remain in the park, as well as the threatened Yellow Montane Violet.